 - The Copayment; or - The Allowed Amount.

-Cosmetic Procedures - procedures or services that change or improve appearance without significantly improving physiological function, as determined by the Claims Administrator.
+Cosmetic Procedures - procedures or services that change or improve appearance without significantly improving physiological function.

 Covered Health Care Service(s) - health care services, including supplies or Pharmaceutical Products, which the Claims Administrator determines to be all of the following: